voschezang/coding-handbook/quotes.md

 * Agile does not imply scrum.
 * [Larger](https://en.wikipedia.org/wiki/Conway%27s_law) teams tend to produce larger and more complex software.
 * Timestamp everything.
+* Finding 5 bugs in 5 lines of code is easier than finding 1 bug in 500 lines of code.
+Keep pull-requests small.

 ### DevOps